• Whale carving

 AVAILABLE – four feet long, 48” x 13.5” × 3.5”, sperm whale, antiqued black, tail down, Douglas Fir

-AVAILABLE – four feet long, 48" x 14 x 3.5" sperm whale, antiqued white, tail down, Douglas Fir
+Four-feet long, 48" x 14 x 3.5" sperm whale, antiqued white, Douglas Fir

-Three feet long, 36” x 10” x 1.5”, sperm whale antiqued black, tail up, Douglas Fir
+Three-feet long, 36” x 10” x 1.5”, sperm whale antiqued black, tail up, Douglas Fir

 Sperm whale, antiqued black, 60” x 14” × 3.5”, Douglas Fir